OrchANN: Hierarchical Orchestration for Skewed Out-of-Core Vector Search: System Optimization

+During query processing, \projectname traverses the in-memory graph abstraction and obtains a set of probe vectors (Figure~\ref{fig:workflow}, step~2).
+Since each probe vector is mapped to a physical cluster, these probes provide lightweight cluster-level distance proxies before any out-of-core local search is invoked.
+For a cluster $C_i$, let $\mathcal{P}_i(q)$ denote the set of probe vectors reached by query $q$ and mapped to $C_i$. \projectname defines the cluster distance by the closest probe in this set:

+Clusters are then visited in ascending order of $D_i(q)$ (Figure~\ref{fig:workflow}, step~3), so a cluster is searched earlier when at least one of its graph-abstraction representatives is close to the query.
+This avoids ranking clusters by $|\mathcal{P}_i(q)|$, which can bias the search toward clusters with more probes but weaker geometric relevance.
+The pruning policy is independent of the local index choice, and therefore applies uniformly to Flat, graph, and auxiliary-IVF structures.

-To avoid scanning clusters that contribute little to the final result, \projectname applies an early stop rule.
-Let $M$ be the number of candidate clusters and let $n = f(M)$ (for example, $n = \lceil \rho M \rceil$ for some fixed $\rho$).
-After processing a cluster, we monitor whether the global top $k$ queue has improved.
-If the next $n$ clusters add no better result to the global top $k$ queue, we terminate cluster processing and skip the remaining candidates (Algorithm~\ref{alg:query-workflow}, line~13).
-On TriviaQA, this combination of cluster reordering and early stopping improves QPS by up to \textbf{3$\times$} at Recall@100 $= 0.9$, since many low evidence clusters are never loaded from SSD.
+After reordering, \projectname applies an early stop rule to avoid scanning the low-priority tail.
+Let $M$ be the number of candidate clusters and let $n=f(M)$, for example $n=\lceil \rho M \rceil$ for a fixed $\rho$.
+During cluster processing, \projectname maintains the global top-$k$ queue.
+If the next $n$ consecutively processed clusters do not improve the global top-$k$ queue, \projectname terminates cluster processing and skips the remaining candidates, as illustrated in Figure~\ref{fig:cluster-prune}.